Bit-ByteBandit/OSCP-Transfer/README.md

 - -l PORT: Specify the listening port (default: 21 for FTP).

-- -d DIRECTORY: For FTP or SMB, set the working directory (default: SHARE for SMB).
+- -d DIRECTORY: For FTP or SMB, set the working directory

+- -sh SHARE name for SMB.

 - -u USERNAME: Provide the FTP or smb username (default for ftp only: user).